Samsung/tizen-docs/docs/platform/what-is-tizen/versions/tizen-6-5-m2.md

 - **AI Inference offloading**:

-  AI Inference offloading service framework enables low-end IoT devices to provide AI services without a cloud network connection.
+  AI Inference offloading service framework enables low-end IoT devices to provide AI services without cloud network connection.
-  For example, if you want to provide an AI-based home training service on TV with low computing power, you can make it happen with the help of AI Inference Offloading framework.
+  For example, if you want to provide AI-based home training service on TV with low computing power, you can make it happen with the help of AI Inference Offloading Framework.

-  It provides AI services by leveraging high-end devices in the edge network.
-The following servies are listed below:
+  It provides AI services by leveraging high-end devices in the edge network
-    - Automatic discovery of an optimal high-end device
+    - Automatic discovery of optimal high-end device
     - Optimized communication protocol for exchanging inputs and results
     - Secure communication
-    - Cross-platform APIs (Tizen & Android)
+    - Cross platform APIs (Tizen & Android)

   **Figure: AI Inference offloading**